orta/pragmatic-testing/README.md

     * Network Stubbing ( OHTTP / VCRURLConnection )

 * Getting Setup
   * Introducing tests into an existing application
   * Starting a new application and using tests
+  * Developer Operations aka Automation

 * Techniques for keeping testing code sane
   * Nested Before / After usage